plottertools/vpype-gcode/README.md

 - `scale_y`: Apply a scaling factor on the Y axis.
 Use `-1` to invert the direction.
 - `offset_x`: Apply an offset to the X axis.
 This offset is expressed in the unit defined by `unit`.
 - `offset_y`: Apply an offset to the Y axis.
 This offset is expressed in the unit defined by `unit`.
+- `horizontal_flip`: Flip the document right-to-left.
+Requires the document page size to be set.
+- `vertical_flip`: Flip the document to-to-bottom.
+Requires the document page size to be set.
+This will correctly transform the document from the standard SVG top-left origin to the standard gcode bottom-left origin.
-- `invert_x`: Invert or mirror all points right-to-left without changing the position within the document space.
+- `invert_x`: Flip all points right-to-left without changing the position within the document.
-- `invert_y`: Invert or mirror all points top-to-bottom without changing the position within the document space.
+- `invert_y`: Flip all points top-to-bottom without changing the position within the document.

 ### Output Format
 All of the options below default to an empty text which means no output is generated.
 However, if `segment_first` or `segment_last` is omitted the code from `segment` is used.
 If there is only one segment, `segment_first` takes priority over `segment_last`.